saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 ```

-The equivalant configuration for `vmx1` is as follows:
+The equivalent configuration for `vmx1` is as follows:

 ```
 set protocols ospf reference-bandwidth 100g